wrmack/helios-server-docs/docs/deploy_heroku.md

 Heroku is a subsidiary of salesforce.com.
 Its servers are hosted on Amazon's EC2 cloud-computing platform.

+When an app is deployed it runs in a container called a ‘dyno’.
+There is no direct access to its filesystem.
+There is more about dynos [here](https://www.heroku.com/dynos).

 Heroku’s pricing includes a [free plan](https://www.heroku.com/pricing ) which is suitable for experimental purposes.
 It provides for 1 web process and 1 worker process (Celery in our case).
 The Heroku Postgres database is free within a limit of 10K rows.

-When an app is deployed it runs in a container called a ‘dyno’.
-There is no direct access to its filesystem.
+There is more about the free dyno [here](https://devcenter.heroku.com/articles/free-dyno-hours).

 **Deployment**